 You only realise just how many hours of your life you’ve spent comatose on a sofa staring at a screen like a bearded goldfish when you decide to compile a big list of your favourite films.
-Fifty sounds like a lot, but it totally isn’t.
-It turns out I’ve watched hundreds of the things, possibly even thousands of millions, so whittling it down to a top fifty was like Sophie’s Choice, only with loads and loads of movies instead of children.
-It’s been a painful, tearful process but I’m amazing, I did it, and here are the first 25 with another 25 not far behind…
+Fifty sounds like a lot, but it isn’t.
+Turns out I’ve watched hundreds of the things, possibly even thousands of millions, so whittling it down to a top fifty was like Sophie’s Choice (in a way).
+It’s been a painful process but I did it, and here are the first 25 with another 25 not far behind…

 Saturday Night Fever (1977)

-By far and away the greatest swishy disco movie you’ll ever dance along to, but this is more than that: it’s also a ripe commentary on religion, sex, pronounced chin dimples, and gangs of lads aggressively pelvic thrusting in front of girls.
+By far and away the greatest disco movie, but it’s so much more than that too: it’s also a ripe commentary on religion, sex, and gangs of lads aggressively pelvic thrusting in front of girls.
 Travolta’s finest hour, with the possible exception of Pulp Fiction which was his actual finest hour.

 Angel Heart (1987)

-I’m not a fan of horror films, mainly because my mind is a precious flower and also because I get frightened really easily and can’t sleep if I’m scared.
+I’m not a fan of horror films, I’m easily spooked.
 But this one has to make the cut.
 Rourke, De Niro, souls being sold, disturbing sex scenes involving blood and incest, loud heart-beating noises, Lisa Bonet being all nipplely.
 It’s got the lot.

 Body Heat (1981)

 The sweatiest movie ever made.
-William Hurt is oozing beads from is forehead and armpits throughout, occasionally a long film coats his top lip, and Kathleen Turner takes all of her clothes off to reveal a gorgeous glossy body.
+William Hurt is oozing beads from his forehead and armpits, occasionally a long film coats his top lip, and Kathleen Turner takes all of her clothes off to reveal a gorgeous glossy body.
 Of course, she then went on to play Chandler’s DAD in Friends.

 The Breakfast Club (1985)

-The forensic study of high school life in the 1980s, the late great John Hughes puts a douche, a Prom thing, a fuckwit, a nerdoid, a longhair and a pukebucket into a petri dish and prods them all with a pippette.
-The results are amazingly intense.
+The forensic study of high school life in the 1980s, the late great John Hughes puts a bad boy, a prom queen, a jock, a dweeb, and whatever Ally Sheedy is into a petri dish and prods them all with a pipette.

 Vanishing Point (1971)

-I have no real interest in cars, in part because I can’t drive, but also because I have literally no money.
-Yet if you plonk me in front of this road movie about some dude driving across deserts for no apparent reason, I’ll be the guy with his shirt suddenly off shrieking for him to GO FASTER.
+I have no real interest in cars, I can’t drive.
+But if you plonk me in front of this road movie about some dude driving across deserts for no apparent reason, I’ll be the guy with his shirt off shrieking for him to GO FASTER.
 FASTER!

 Planes, Trains and Automobiles (1987)